omar-polo/gmid/README.md

 **gmid**
 is very simple in its implementation, and so it may not be appropriate for serving site with lots of users.
-After all, the code is single threaded and use a single process.
+After all, the code is single threaded and use a single process (multiple requests are handled concurrently thanks to async I/O.)

 If a user request path is a directory,
 **gmid**